redding/dat-tcp/README.md

 end
 ```

-`ThreadedServer` does this for a couple of reasons:
+`DatTCP` does this for a couple of reasons:

 1. Using `accept_nonblock` and retrying it, allows the server to be responsive, particularly when it is stopped.
 With this loop, a check to see if the server has been stopped can be performed and then the retry-loop can be exited.
 Using `accept`, instead of `accept_nonblock`, blocks the process which makes it unresponsive.